 As illustrated in the figure below, the anode electrodes of multiple liquid crystal cells are connected to a single, large conductive layer.
 This shared layer is known as the LCD's Common Electrode (also referred to as VCOM or Common Anode in some contexts).
 It serves as a universal reference point for electrical potentials across the entire display panel.

-Figure 1: Simplified diagram illustrating the CKV connection to the Common Electrode in an LCD structure.
+| Figure 1: Simplified diagram illustrating the structure of the Common Electrode (VCOM) and its connection in an LCD panel. |

 The Common Electrode is crucial for controlling the alignment of liquid crystals, which dictates the passage of light to create images.
 Here’s a breakdown of its key functions: